frengkyzai01/frengkyzai01/README.md

 - 👋 Hi, I’m @frengkyzai01
 - 👀 I’m interested in Business
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on porgramming
+- 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me @frengkyzai01@gmail.com

 <!---